Celtic sign midfielder Holm from Valerenga

 "I have spent time already with Odin - he is an ambitious, exciting young player and I know he is delighted to be joining us."

-Holm applied for permission in 2017 to add Thiago as a middle name because he views Liverpool and Spain midfielder Thiago Alcantara as a role model.
+Holm reportedly applied for permission in 2017 to add Thiago as a middle name because he views Liverpool and Spain midfielder Thiago Alcantara as a role model.

 - Our coverage of Celtic is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment